ghidragolf/ghidragolf.github.io/index.md

 Attribution will be given to the author via the "@author" javadoc.

 ## What types of challenges are we solving?
 Ghidra Golf's goal is to cover a wide spectrum of Reverse Engineering challenges to be welcoming to newcomers and experienced CTF players alike.
-Challenge categories will includes vulnerability research, malware analysis and other DFIR focused challenges.
+Challenge categories will include vulnerability research, malware analysis and other DFIR focused challenges.

 ## Pro Ghidra Golf Association - Winter Tour 2023 Schedule
 * Coming Soon!